100% Irish Owned for 50 Years - Licence No. TA0054

 For an authentic shopping experience, the local gypsy markets are the best place to pick up a souvenir or bag yourself a bargain.

-Euro is the currency used in All of Portugal.
+Euro is the currency used in all of Portugal.

-There is no time difference.
+There is no time difference between Ireland and the Algarve.

 The Algarve region has a well linked bus and train transport system, making it easy to get around.
 Taxis are also widely available and are relatively cheap.
 However, if you want to explore the entire region or outside the Algarve region, car hire would be recommended.